top of page

 lflbanner.png

-The Lake Friendly Living Coalition of the Finger Lakes represents nine of the eleven Finger Lakes, including Canandaigua, Cayuga, Keuka, Otisco, Owasco, Seneca, Conesus, Honeoye, and Skaneateles Lakes.
+The Lake Friendly Living Coalition of the Finger Lakes represents the eleven Finger Lakes.
+Nine of the member Finger Lakes have associated programming that can be found on their respective websites: Canandaigua, Cayuga, Keuka, Otisco, Owasco, Seneca, Conesus, Honeoye, and Skaneateles Lakes.

 flx map.png

-Owasco Lake has increasingly experienced Harmful Algal Blooms (HABs), in part due to nutrient additions that promote the growth of Cyanobacteria.
+Owasco Lake has increasingly experienced Harmful Algal Blooms (HABs), in part due to nutrient loading that promotes the growth of Cyanobacteria.
 HABs can reduce property values, inhibit recreational opportunities, and degrade water quality.

 To advance pollution and nutrient reduction as well as water conservation in the Owasco Lake Watershed, The Owasco Lake Watershed Management Council has joined a Finger Lakes regional effort to bring together property owners to preserve and protect their watersheds with a collective voice through the 'Lake Friendly Living' Pledge Program.